Beer in North Korea

 North Korea has at least ten major breweries and many microbreweries that supply a wide range of beer products.
 The top brand is the light lager Taedonggang by the state-owned Taedonggang Brewing Company.

 The country's problems with goods distribution and power output have forced North Korean brewers to innovate.
 To minimize distribution, many restaurants and hotels maintain their own microbreweries.
-Because unreliable power supply makes it difficult to refrigerate beer, North Koreans have developed their own steam beer, an originally American beer style brewed in higher than normal temperatures, that is widely available.
+Because an unreliable power supply makes it difficult to refrigerate beer, North Koreans have developed their own steam beer, an originally American beer style brewed in higher than normal temperatures, that is widely available.

 Although the Korean liquor soju is preferred, beer comes second when it comes to consumption.
 Since the 1980s, beer has been within reach of ordinary North Koreans, though it is still rationed.
 Tourists, on the other hand, enjoy inexpensive beer without such limitations.

 History

 The Japanese brought beer to Colonial Korea in the 1930s in the form of German lager beers.
 After World War II and independence, until at least 1960, all beer in North Korea was produced domestically.
 By the 1980s, beer was in such wide availability that most North Koreans could drink it.
 Until the mid-1990s when the state rationing system started to crumble, North Koreans would receive one bottle of Korean liquor soju and three bottles of beer for every major public holiday in North Korea.
 All North Korean beers are bottled in domestic made glass bottles.
 During the North Korean famine, beer bottles were used for intravenous therapy (IV) due to the shortage of proper hospital equipment.

 Although there had been breweries before, brewing in North Korea began in earnest in 2000, when the country's leader Kim Jong Il wanted to build a showcase brewery in the country.
 The state-owned Taedonggang Brewing Company purchased the old brewery of Ushers of Trowbridge in the United Kingdom and imported it to North Korea.
 In April 2002 the Taedonggang Beer Factory opened in the capital Pyongyang.
 The Rakwon Paradise Microbrewery and the Yanggakdo Hotel Microbrewery soon followed.

 On 12 August 2016, the Taedonggang brewery opened the first beer festival in the country.
 The festival was cancelled for 2017, possibly due to drought.

 Until recent economic difficulties, there were government-run beer halls in Pyongyang and other major cities.
 As of 2007, beer was generally available in private restaurants that became more common when government control on the economy was loosened.